Puffin is an innovative browser for Android and iOS

 You are probably wondering how the browser does it.
 The answer may surprise you.
 Instead of relying on fast engines that are run on the device, it uses the cloud for the heavy-lifting.

-This not only ensures that contents get rendered faster, it also reduces the load of the device while that happens.
+This not only ensures that content get rendered faster, it also reduces the load of the device while that happens.

 Puffin offers other advantages that may be of interest to some users.
 For one, it supports Adobe Flash on all versions of Android.
 This too is "over the cloud" support but the effect is the same.
 You can play Flash games, videos and other contents on your device.